Yoctol/bottender/docs/advanced-guides-nlu.md

 To build a bot integrated with [QnA Maker](https://www.qnamaker.ai/), you have to create the QnA Maker knowledge base and publish it following the [Official Guide](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/create-publish-knowledge-base).

-After you publish your knowledge base, you will get `RESOURCE_NAME`, `KNOWLEDGE_BASE_ID`, and `ENDPOINT_KEY` (See [Here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/get-answer-from-knowledge-base-using-url-tool?pivots=url-test-tool-postman) for detailed guide).
+After you publish your knowledge base, you get `RESOURCE_NAME`, `KNOWLEDGE_BASE_ID`, and `ENDPOINT_KEY` (See [Here](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/quickstarts/get-answer-from-knowledge-base-using-url-tool?pivots=url-test-tool-postman) for detailed guide).
 Make sure you copy them into the `.env` file.

 ```
 // .env